 Vietnam to launch secondary market for corporate bonds this year

-The Hanoitimes - To address the overheated local corporate bond market, the MoF has proposed revising existing laws to differentiate between public offering and private placement for corporate bonds in terms of target buyers.
+To address the overheated local corporate bond market, the MoF has proposed revising existing laws to differentiate between public offering and private placement for corporate bonds in terms of target buyers.

 Vietnam is set to launch a secondary market for corporate bonds this year, a move to further develop the corporate bond market and create another capital supply channel for the economy.

 |Vietnam is set to launch a secondary market for corporate bonds this year.
 Photo: Cong Hung|

 Deputy Director of the Ministry of Finance (MoF)’s Department of Banking and Financial Institutions Nguyen Hoang Duong unveiled the information at a workshop promulgating Decree No.153/2020/ND-CP dated December 31, 2020 prescribing private placement and privately placed corporate bonds in domestic market and offering of corporate bonds in the international market.

 In 2020, the volume of corporate bonds issued in the domestic market rose by 29% year-on-year for a combined value of VND430 trillion (US$18.67 billion), in which bonds transaction via private placement account for 93.4% of total amount, up 30.4% year-on-year.